qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 can be used to initiate new uniflows to spread packets over several network paths following a packet scheduling policy that is out of scope of this document.

-TODO: Add a companion document discussing the packet scheduling and path management considerations.

 The example of {{examplempquic}} illustrates a data exchange between a dual-homed client sending a request spanning two packets and a single-homed